-One of the oldest tracks in the world, the Herne Hill Velodrome was built in 1891.
+One of the oldest tracks in the world, the Herne Hill Velodrome, was built in 1891.
 With an impressive 30-degree bank, this 450-meter-long track was used in the 1958 Olympics.
 This is a great venue to try something unique as a family.
 They even offer cycling polo and an impressive array of mountain biking paths.

 Location: 104 Burbage Road, Herne Hill SE24 9HE

-If the attractions above weren’t quite your speed or if you’ve already experienced them and looking for other alternatives, then how about trying these bonus attractions on for size?
+If the attractions above weren’t quite your speed or if you’ve already experienced them and are looking for other alternatives, then how about trying these bonus attractions on for size?
 They offer something different and might be just what the doctor ordered when it comes to fun, entertaining things to do together.

 Harry Potter – London Bus Tour

-Let this one-of-a-kind tour take you and your family to the real King’s Cross Station as well as the famous platform 9 and ¾.
+Let this one-of-a-kind tour take you and your family to the real King’s Cross Station as well as the famous platforms 9 and ¾.
 Your family will not be disappointed as the bus makes stops at all of the Leaky Cauldron’s locations.
 The bus will also stop at every locale associated with the vast Harry Potter franchise.
 Stand before the incredible 12 Grimmault Place.